elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/014-duck-typing.md

 end
 ```

-Odds are if you've been coding Ruby for a while, you've either read or written some code that did type checking in this fashion.
-Ruby's case statement is very powerful, and makes this sort of logic easy to write.
-Our `read_data()` function will work just fine under the common scenarios shown below.
+If you've been working with Ruby for a while, you've probably written code that
+did type checking in this fashion.
+Ruby's case statement is powerful, and
+makes this sort of logic easy to write.
+Our `read_data()` function works as
+expected in the following common scenarios:

 ```ruby
 filename = "foo.txt"